louisvilpoux/compareimage/README.md

 The command to run the program is : python deduplicate.py path/to/image1 path/to/image2 .

 The algorithm that has been created is made of different steps :
-1. Preprocessing
-  a.
-Rotation
-  b.
-Remove white bands
+1. Preprocessing : Rotation - Remove white bands - Resizing
-  c.
-Resizing
-2. Basic score
-  a.
-Mean Square Error
+2. Basic score : Mean Square Error - Structural Similarity
-  b.
-Structural Similarity
 3. Key points matching

 They are described below.